 Selecting the appropriate boat side rubber fender depends on several factors, including the size and type of boat, the docking environment, and the anticipated conditions during operation.
 The Tonly rubber fender is versatile, offering a range of sizes and specifications suitable for various types of boats, including tugboats, yachts, and larger commercial vessels.
 When choosing a fender, it's important to consider factors such as the vessel's weight, the type of docking conditions it will face, and the specific areas of the boat that require protection.

 The shape of the fender also plays an important role in ensuring maximum coverage and impact absorption.
-Tonly's boat side rubber fenders come in different designs, including cylindrical, square, and D-shaped profiles, allowing you to customize the fit according to your vessel's needs.
+Tonly's boat side rubber fenders come in different designs, including cylindrical fenders, square fender, and D type fender, allowing you to customize the fit according to your vessel's needs.
 Choosing a fender that fits the shape of your boat's hull will enhance its ability to absorb shock and prevent damage from impacts.

 Proper installation of boat side rubber fenders is essential to ensure that they perform effectively.
 First, identify the areas of your vessel that are most susceptible to damage during docking.
 These are typically the sides of the boat where it comes into contact with the dock, piers, or other vessels.
 The Tonly boat side rubber fender can be installed along these areas, securing it firmly in place to absorb shock during impact.